Discretized Gradient Flow for Manifold Learning in the Space of Embeddings: Discussion

 In this paper, we have proposed treating manifold learning by gradient flow techniques that are standard in much of machine learning.
 By doing gradient flow in the infinite dimensional space of embeddings of a fixed manifold $M$ into $\R^N$, we avoid parametric and RKHS methods.
 These methods typically restrict the class of manifolds considered to a finite dimensional space, which speeds up computation time at the cost of perhaps oversimplifying the problem.
 In our approach, we give both a theoretical reason to move only in normal directions to the embedded manifold and theoretical lower bounds on the existence for each step of a good discretized version of gradient flow on the space of embeddings.
 However, this paper does not discuss computational issues, which must be addressed in future work.
 In particular, one has to recompute the estimates for the maximal time $t^*$ of travel after each step.
 This reflects the theoretical issue that the gradient flow may leave the space of embeddings in finite time.
 It may be possible to add a penalty term to the objective function that forces the gradient flow to stay in the space of embeddings.
 This new term would involve the bounds we computed on both local quantities like $K$ and global quantities like $\delta$ in \S5.1.

+There are several practical and theoretical issues raised by this approach.
+On the practical side, if $M$ flows discretely in $k$ steps to a Riemannian manifold $M_k$ with a thin neck, as typically happens in mean curvature flow, then in Thm.~\ref{thm:three} $K$ will be very large and $t^* = t^*_k$ will be small at $M_k$.
+Thus the discretized gradient flow will essentially stop.
+It may be reasonable to pick the first $k$ such that $K$ at $M_k$ exceeds a specified threshold.
+We then backtrack to $M_{k-1}$ (or even further back to some $M_{k-r}$ for some $r>1$) and move to $M'_{k}$ using the gradient at $M_{k-1}$ and new step size $\bar t_k < t^*_k$, {\it e.g.,} $\bar t_k = (1/2) t^*_k.$ Since the gradient vector field at $M'_{k}$ is different from the gradient vector field at $M_k$, the discretized flow may move $M'_{k}$ to $M'_{k+1}$ with $K$ at $M'_{k+1}$ still below the threshold.
+Thus we may be able to extend the flow for an increased number of steps.

 There are two theoretical issues that need further examination.
 The first is the choice of $M$: how is this manifold specified?
 Based on Riemannian geometry estimates dating to the 1980s, it is reasonable to assume that we want to consider manifolds of a fixed dimension with {\it a priori} a lower bound on volume, an upper bound on diameter, and two-sided bounds on sectional curvature.
 Cheeger's finiteness theorem \cite{cheeger} asserts that there are only a finite number of diffeomorphism classes among all such manifolds.
-(It would be interesting to determine if the class ${\mathcal G}(d,V,\tau)$ in \cite{fefferman2016} has a similar finiteness theorem.)
+(It would be interesting to determine if the class ${\mathcal G}(d,V,\tau)$ in \cite{fefferman2016} has a similar finiteness theorem.
+We note that the approach of Fefferman {\it et al.} has the strong advantage of not specifying the diffeomorphism type of $M$.)
 However, while this in theory provides us with a finite list of choices, the proof of the finiteness theorem is nonconstructive.
 In practice, in many cases we might as well assume that $M$ is the closed unit ball $B^k$ in $\R^k$.
 For example, in the famous Swiss roll examples, the data set appears to lie on the image of a severely deformed $B^2$.
 In contrast, if the training data appears to lie on a deformed torus, $B^2$ is a worse choice for $M$ than the standard torus.